Flanders-Make-vzw/RAISE_LPBF_Laser_benchmark/README.md

 - `OneWaySP`: inherits from `FramesSP` to further preprocess the frames for compatibility with video recognition models such as 3DResnet, X3D, MViT, etc.;
 - `TwoWaysSP`: inherits from `FramesSP` to further preprocess the frames for compatibility with two-way model SlowFast.

 This is just a baseline to demonstrate how to use the data; doubtlessly it is possible to achieve better performance.
+Note that the current version of this code expects the v1.0 dataset.
 We encourage everyone to submit results of improved models or preprocessing methods to Makebench.eu.

 ## Models